Pep15/Practical_SRE/README.md

          * 'auth-service'
          * 'image-servic'
          * 'webportal-service'
-         * 'registry images:' -> used to store the Docker images which build internally.
+         * 'registry images:' -> used to store the Docker images that are built internally.

     * Kubernetes Orchestration:
-     - Is a container orchestration platform designed to manage and scale large numbers of these containers across a cluster of machines.
+     - It is a container orchestration platform designed to manage and scale large numbers of these containers across a cluster of machines.
      - I used Kubernetes to run containers as Deployments, which control Pods and allow scaling up or down as needed.
      - I implemented dynamic autoscaling (HPA) to automatically add new pods to the cluster when resources are highly utilized.
      - I configured Kubernetes Services to route traffic to the Pods, using ClusterIP for internal communication between them.